weynandk/info_threefold/src/tde/gridsolutions/gridsolutions.md

 ### Requirements

-- [ ] wizard driven install
+- Wizard driven install
-- [ ] wizard driven repair & maintenance (check health, repair a situation)
+- Wizard driven repair & maintenance (check health, repair a situation)
-- [ ] 100% privacy, single tenant, the deployed solution is yours
+- 100% privacy, single tenant, the deployed solution is yours
-- [ ] automatic payment for the resources used on TFGrid
+- Automatic payment for the resources used on TFGrid
-- [ ] easy configuraton done, make it all simple
+- Easy configuration done, make it all simple
-- [ ] integration with the webgateway, means you can quickly be up and running
+- Integration with the web gateway, means you can quickly be up and running
-- [ ] private networks, connect multiple of these solutions together
+- Private networks, connect multiple of these solutions together
-- [ ] monitoring integration, feed monitoring info to your chosen monitoring server (garafana/prometeus)
+- Monitoring integration, feed monitoring info to your chosen monitoring server (garafana/prometheus)

 ### Funding